 The depth sensor is automatically re-zeroed each time the DO 100% point is calibrated in free air.
-The depth sensor is factory calibrated at two temperatures and two pressures.
-No further calibration is required for the lifetime of the sensor.
+The depth sensor is factory calibrated and no further calibration is required for the lifetime of the sensor.

 8. Memory Mode

 8.1.
 Manually Saving Readings